Español

 For medical questions, we encourage you to review our information with your doctor.

-Even when taking other factors into account, survival rates are only rough estimates.
-Your child’s cancer care team can tell you how the numbers below might apply, as they know your child’s situation best.
+Even when taking these other factors into account, survival rates are only rough estimates.
+Your child’s cancer care team knows your child’s situation best.
+They can tell you how the numbers below might apply to your child.

-These survival rates are based on the results of the National Wilms Tumor Studies, which included most of the children treated in the United States in the last few decades.
-Some of these rates are based on only small numbers of children, so it’s hard to know how accurate they are.
+These survival rates are based on the results of the National Wilms Tumor Studies.
+These studies included most of the children treated in the United States in the last few decades.

 Wilms Tumor 4-year Survival Rates |